thebuilder/react-intersection-observer/README.md

 See the instructions for [Vitest](#vitest).
 You should be able to use a similar setup/reset code, adapted to the testing library you are using.
-Failing that, copy the code from [test-utils.ts][test-utils-url], and make your own version.
+Failing that, copy the code from [test-utils.ts](packages/react-intersection-observer/src/test-utils.ts), and make your own version.

 ### Fallback Behavior